Segandrea/dotfiles/README.md

 ## WARN: Subject to changes, poorly documented and may break

+> This repository is used by me to reproduce my dotfiles in case of distro
+> hopping or for a fresh start in case something breaks.
+>
 > Use as your own risk, these dot files will change without notice and the
 > documentating READMEs won't probably be updated as often.
 > It's better to just look at files for reference if you're not me.